nipreps/mriqc/docs/source/reports/bold.rst

    of spikes, the outliers metric, the DVARS and the :abbr:`FD (framewise displacement)`.
 Finally the so-called carpetplot [Power2016]_.
-   The carpet plot rows, corresponding to voxel timeseries, are separated into regions : cortical gray-matter, deep gray-matter, white-matter and cerebrospinal fluid, cerebellum and crown [Provins2022]_.
+   The carpet plot rows correspond to voxelwise time series, and are separated into regions: cortical gray-matter, deep gray-matter, white matter and cerebrospinal fluid, cerebellum and the brain-edge or “crown” [Provins2022]_.
    The crown corresponds to the voxels located on a closed band around the brain [Patriat2015]_.

    .. figure:: ../resources/reports-bold_summary.png